 As a leader

 As a smart fast paced technology leader, you should NOT be suggesting or advising PHP as the company’s “language of choice”.
-If a company is using PHP it’s typically for its blog (yes WordPress rocks), due to legacy reasons (we all learn right) or a variant of it.
+If a company is using optimized wordpress hosting it’s typically for its blog (yes WordPress rocks), due to legacy reasons (we all learn right) or a variant of it.
 PHP is not even a great presentation language (so famous for years ago) lacking good support for a real templating engine.
 Going LAMP stack, as in Linux stack, is not about moving to PHP.
 Matter of fact LAMP stack is an old, beaten, used & abused lingo which means little today with the range of open source stacks that run on the Linux OS.

 Let’s first look at what makes a good language.
 And if you are a leader looking at starting or moving to a new language this post should be enough to tell you what to avoid.
 Learn from other’s mistakes so you don’t have to make them yourself.